 On February 6, 2018, the Company entered into a Consulting Agreement with Dr. Avtar Dhillon, the Chairman, Chief Executive Officer and President of Emerald Health Sciences.
 The services under the Consulting Agreement included corporate finance and strategic business advisory services.
 The Consulting Agreement had an initial term of one year and was renewable automatically unless terminated by either party.
 The agreement specified an annual fee of \$60,000, payable semi-monthly in installments, and included reimbursement for reasonable expenses incurred in the performance of the services.
 Under the agreement, Dr. Avtar Dhillon was also entitled to a discretionary annual bonus, payable 120 days after each fiscal year end, to be determined by the Board upon its annual review.
-Under this agreement, for the three and six months ended June 30, 2018, the Company interred \$15,000 and \$30,000, respectively.
-The Consulting Agreement was canceled on October 5, 2018 in connection with the Company's Board.
+Under this agreement, for the three and six months ended June 30, 2018, the Company incurred \$15,000 and \$30,000, respectively.
+The Consulting Agreement was canceled on October 5, 2018 in connection with the Company's entry into the Credit Agreement with Emerald Health Sciences (See Note 4), and Dr. Avtar Dhillon was appointed as the Executive Chairman of the Company's Board.